jhu-library-devops/terraform-aws-jhu-drcc/README.md

 - CloudMap service discovery namespace
 - Route53 private hosted zone

-**Use when:** Setting up the base infrastructure for DSpace deployment.
+**Use when:** Setting up base infrastructure for any containerized application on AWS.

 ### 2. solr-search-cluster
 **Solr search application** - Deploys a highly available Solr cluster with Zookeeper coordination.